-Depending on the scale of the project, alternative methods of removing vegetation and reducing competition such as sheet mulching, smother cropping, or soil inversion may be appropriate.
+For small-scale projects, it may be feasible to use alternative methods of removing vegetation and reducing competition such as sheet mulching, smother cropping, or soil inversion.
 For more information about alternatives, see the Organic Site Preparation for Wildflower Establishment from the Xerces Society.

 For agricultural land, the need to apply herbicide can be greatly reduced by timing construction and planting to occur after harvest and tilling.
 If the soil will be exposed from construction after the installation of the panels, plant before existing vegetation re-establishes.
-Seeding should not occur before construction because heavy equipment would compromise the planting.
+Generally, seeding should not occur before construction because heavy equipment would compromise the planting.
 To reduce soil compaction, prepare only the top few inches of soil immediately prior to planting with a cultipacker, a disc-like farm implement.
 Fertilizer is not necessary before seeding, and may promote competition from undesirable weeds.